Test Scores: What do they mean? 2022 update.

 Using a scale where the average standard score is 100 (as in the CELF-5 normal curve), a standard score of 86-114 (i.e. between 85-115) is considered “within normal limits”.
 Scores within these ranges are considered “normal”.
 As you can see:

 - “normal” encompasses a wide range of scores; and

-- a standard score within normal limits does not necessarily mean your child achieved an average or higher than average score.
+- a standard score within normal limits does not necessarily mean your child achieved an average or higher-than-average score.

-When do standard scores suggest an “impairment”?
+7. When do standard scores suggest below normal results?

-- a standard score of 70-77 suggests a moderate impairment;
+- a standard score of 71-77 suggests a moderate impairment;

 - a standard score of 78-85 suggests a mild impairment; and